 #7 Make Sure It Qualifies As A Second Home

 You also need to be sure that the property qualifies as a second home or there could be a penalty.
 This means the property needs to be a minimum distance from your first home.
 Usually, the second home needs to be at least 50 miles away from your first home.
-There are still a few lenders that offer HELOCS and home equity loans on second home and investment properties.
+If you need money you may need more equity to qualify for a cash-out refinance on a rental property or second home.

 The home also needs to be used by your family for at least two wees per year.
 If you can prove the property is a second home, you will get the best possible refinance rate.